lmotte/graph-prediction-with-fused-gromov-wasserstein/README.md

 ![learned](illustrations/learned.jpg)

 Moreover, it is possible to plot the graph templates learned during the training step.
-We plot them in the simplex along with the learned weights function.
+We plot them in the simplex along with the learned weights function just below.

 <p align="center">
 <img src="illustrations/simplex3.jpg" width=300>